Skip to content

 The interest rate or APR and other terms you’ll be offered will depend on your personal situation, such as your income and your credit rating.

-Card providers have their own lending criteria, and as a new graduate, you may find it challenging to get the best deals due to a lack of credit history.
+Card providers have their own lending criteria, and as a new graduate, you may find it challenging to get the best deals if you have a limited credit history.

-If you have a low credit rating, because you haven’t used credit much in the past, you could benefit from taking out a credit builder credit card might be the most viable option. to help boost your credit score.
+If you have a low credit rating, because you haven’t used credit much in the past, you could benefit from taking out a credit builder credit card might be the best option to help boost your credit score.

 You can also take steps to improve your credit rating, such as getting on the electoral roll and paying regular bills on time.